Dance for Cure introduces Pink Ribbon Tribute

 Share post:

-Dance for the Cure, a local nonprofit dedicated to providing financial assistance to breast cancer parents, has introduced the Pink Ribbon Tribute, a heartfelt way to honor or remember those affected by breast cancer.
+Dance for the Cure, a local nonprofit dedicated to providing financial assistance to breast cancer patients, has introduced the Pink Ribbon Tribute, a heartfelt way to honor or remember those affected by breast cancer.

 For a donation, supporters can purchase a personalized pink ribbon lawn sign displaying the name of a loved one.
 These signs will be prominently featured outside the Hillsborough Municipal Complex throughout the month of April, creating a powerful visual tribute to survivors, fighters, and those lost to the disease.